Reorganization, Dissolution and Sharing

 Operation Function Sharing

-Operational function sharing is an incentive for districts and AEAs to reduce costs by sharing management personnel in the areas of superintendent management, business management, human resources management, transportation management, operations and maintenance management, curriculum director, and school counselor.
+Operational function sharing is an incentive for districts and AEAs to reduce costs by sharing management personnel in the areas of superintendent management, business management, human resources management, transportation management, operations and maintenance management, curriculum director, master social worker, independent social worker, and school counselor.
 Districts and AEAs may share personnel with any Iowa governmental subdivision in addition to other districts and AEAs.
 The services must be shared for at least 20 percent of the normal, full-time contract hours for the position in the school year in each district or AEA requesting the supplementary weighting for sharing.
-The incentive is available for up to five years, beginning with the 2013-2014 school year through the 2018-2019 school year.
+The incentive is available through the 2023-2024 school year.
+The final year in which a supplementary weighting may be added on October 1 for this purpose shall not be later than the school year that begins July 1, 2023.
 For more detail on the incentive, refer to Iowa Administrative Code chapter 281--97.

 The following spreadsheet shows the history of supplementary weighting for operation function sharing by districts and AEAs.